zdrole/ZDFatCocoaTouchFramework/README.md

-1. Quick option
+<h5>1.
+Quick option </h5>
  -Check example and just rename project to whatever ...

-<h3>2.
-Create with quide <h3>
+<h5>2.
+Create with quide </h5>
 In this quick quide you will make universal cocoa touch framework which creates fat build for develop configuraton and is compatible with Xcode 6 and iOS 8.
 (For release see below)
-IMPORTANT: In Xcode always select Simulator and run, script will make Device and Universal build behind the scenes.(If Device is selected script fails because of “Code=53 Simulator verification failed” error in xcodebuild command.
+<b>IMPORTANT</b>: In Xcode always select Simulator and run, script will make Device and Universal build behind the scenes.(If Device is selected script fails because of “Code=53 Simulator verification failed” error in xcodebuild command.
 Until Apple don’t fix this issue just build with simulator! )

 Open Xcode and create fresh Cocoa Touch Framework.
 In project navigator select project / file (menu bar) / project settings / change derived data location to Project-relative with name DerivedData